 Problem gambling is a concern but as we all know, people can already bet online as it is.
 Legalization would make it easier for problem gamblers to get help and would divert funds to gambling addiction treatment.
 For example, New Jersey has a statewide gambling exclusion list that anyone can join online to be banned from all online betting sites.

-Don’t Believe Most Of What You Read
+Don’t Believe Much Of What You Read Online

 As mentioned before, many portals promote the concept that online betting with offshore bookies isn’t illegal.
 The DOJ has made it pretty clear in the billion dollars or more they have seized in players funds in the last few years.
 It’s unclear if the mere act of placing a bet at an unlicensed site is illegal, but it’s definitely not a sound financial decision to make.